sandrosmarzaro/swimming-club-control-system/README.md

 1. Download project or cloning repository with git command: </br>
 &nbsp; `git clone https://github.com/sandrosmarzaro/swimming-club-control-system.git`

-2. Create PostgreSQL database with script *database.sql* in sub-directory `/src/com/sccs/script/` inside the project project, having the username and password as *"postgres"*
+2. Create PostgreSQL database with script *database.sql* in sub-directory `/src/com/sccs/script/` inside the project, having the username and password as *"postgres"*

 3. Compile project with Java 8 or superior, using the dependencies jars found in the `/lib/` sub directory